 Over-the-counter medicines prescribed by your physician

-Or with an HDHP, you might not have enough to fund an HSA.
+The HSA-and-HDHP combination isn’t for everybody.
+It has a high deductible, and you might not have enough to fund an HSA.

 There's no waiting period before you can begin taking tax-free distributions, unlike Roth IRAs.